-The return to renting has been bitter-sweet.
+In short, going back to being a tenant has been bitter-sweet.
 I got a great deal by dealing directly with the landlord, who I found via OpenRent.
 The one-bed flat I rent with my girlfriend is in a nice area, and worth quite a bit more than we could afford (if it was available to buy).
 It’s also a lot more central than my old house, meaning my commute is a lot less painful.

 However, when I owned my home, every mortgage payment I made felt good, and paying rent, well, just doesn’t.
 It only feels worse when I total up how much we’ve paid to our landlord since we moved in!

 That said, I am cognisant that the vast majority of my windfall was thanks to capital appreciation (thank you Crossrail), rather than paying off the principal part of my mortgage.
 And, so far this year, house prices have stayed pretty stagnant due to Brexit uncertainty so I don’t feel like I’ve missed out too much.

 Looking forward, my girlfriend and I are thinking of buying a place next year.
 Could it be the perfect time to buy?
 Well, a “no-deal” Brexit looks inevitable by October, and that may well be detrimental to house prices.
 Furthermore, Boris Johnson has suggested his government may make adjustments to stamp duty.
 No longer a first-time buyer, since we are looking at properties in the region of £350k, abolishing stamp duty would save us a massive £5,000!
 So it’s worth waiting until the new tax year just to see whether that happens…